-For instance, the rate (iv) at which a typical neighbor of type A (A-neighbor) of the focal node adopts the opinion B depends on the average number of B-neighbors of the A-neighbor, and thus on the next-nearest-neighborhood of the focal node.
-To approximate this number, one considers all potential A-neighbors, based on the known distribution $A_{k,l}$, but takes into account that a node that has $k$ links to other A-nodes is $k$ times more likely to be an A-neighbor of the focal node.
-The distribution of A-neighbors of the focal node is thus $ k A_{k,l}/(\sum k A_{k,l})$, where the denominator arises from normalization.
-Based on this distribution we can then estimate the number of B-neighbors of a typical A-neighbor of the focal node as $(\sum lk A_{k,l})/(\sum k A_{k,l})$, which appears as a factor in the corresponding term (iv).
-Finally, to estimate the typical density of A-neighbors of a B-neighbor of the focal node we exploit the symmetry of the system, which implies $A_{k,l}=B_{k,l}$.
+For instance, the rate (iv) at which a typical neighbour of type A (A-neighbour) of the focal node adopts the opinion B depends on the average number of B-neighbours of the A-neighbour, and thus on the next-nearest-neighbourhood of the focal node.
+To approximate this number, one considers all potential A-neighbours, based on the known distribution $A_{k,l}$, but takes into account that a node that has $k$ links to other A-nodes is $k$ times more likely to be an A-neighbour of the focal node.
+The distribution of A-neighbours of the focal node is thus $ k A_{k,l}/(\sum k A_{k,l})$, where the denominator arises from normalization.
+Based on this distribution we can then estimate the number of B-neighbours of a typical A-neighbour of the focal node as $(\sum lk A_{k,l})/(\sum k A_{k,l})$, which appears as a factor in the corresponding term (iv).

-Motivated by results on the voter model using homogeneous approximations, we assume that the two terms of type (i) cancel.
-We note that for the heterogeneous model, this approximation does not hold exactly.
-The approximation is made to avoid the appearance of non-local terms that complicate the solution of the PDE.
-In the present example they arise because we are exploiting the symmetry of the system to reduce dimensionality.
-In the general case, one would have to deal with a higher dimensional PDE, but the approximation would not be necessary.